 Being a Healthcare Assistant in the community means building a unique and lasting connection with clients.
 When you know that what you do makes the world a better place for someone else, the reward is almost immeasurable.

 Varied and Stimulating Work

-Paula will tell you that no two days are ever the same when you work as a Healthcare Assistant in the community.
+Paula will tell you that no two days are ever the same when you work as a carer in the community.
 Like others who’ve made a career change, she used to have a job in an office where she spent twenty years of her working life.

 “I wouldn’t go back to the nursing home environment, working 12-hour shifts in one place,” she says.
 “I found that very hard.”
 Paula loves the variety her work gives her now.
 She enjoys being able to move around and see different people all the time.

 Sometimes what her clients like most is having a chat.
 Paula might be the only person that they’ll see that day.
 She appreciates the feeling of being part of a community that her job gives her.

 Most of Paula’s clients live within a few miles of each other.
 “Nine times out of ten when I get a call about a new client, I would already know that person,” she says with a smile.

 It’s not just Paula’s clients who benefit from her care, their families do too.
 Knowing that their loved ones are in her capable hands gives them a sense of reassurance.

 “The families know that their loved one is being looked after and that you’re helping them.
 This is especially true in situations where the family is out working and not back until evening time,” she says.

 Carers may also pick up issues that can crop up before a family member is even aware of them.
 Sometimes they’ll be able to feed this information back so that everyone has the full picture of the current situation related to a person’s needs.